THE FREE LANCE

 Ouluska Lean-To Register Transcripts III, 1999-2008.
 Photo credit: JB Nicholas.

-Gary Koch compiled the Ouluska logs.
+Gary W. Koch compiled the Ouluska logs.

 Koch left the collection inside the lean-to.
 It's sat there for the last 16 years, where it's been read, by new and old hikers, and even added to.